 Tepper suggests taking “concrete steps to become less involved in the daily operations of your business.”
 The object is to make yourself expendable so the profit-generating activities that now depend on you can be outsourced to others.
 “Your goal should be to become anonymous, no longer the face of the company.”
 Stop thinking like an entrepreneur, and start thinking like a CEO.
 Start engaging in only those kinds of activities a CEO would engage in.
 Do only those things that only you, the CEO, can and should do.
 Spend your time on the 20-percent of activities that are essential.

 According to EPI’s State of Owner Readiness Survey, three of four former owners (those who were part of he successful 20-percent who sold their businesses) expressed dissatisfaction twelve months after the transaction.
 Some of them had unrealistic expectations concerning how much money they would get from the sale of their business.
 However, most of them were unhappy because they had failed to take care of one of three legs of their exit strategy.
-According to Peter Christman, one of the co-founders of EPI, exit planning is achieved through developing a business transition plan that address three things:
+According to Peter Christman, one of the co-founders of EPI, exit planning is achieved through developing a business transition plan that addresses three things:

 - maximizing the value of your business,